 The report on the previous actuarial investigation as at 31 January 2019 recommended the School contribute nil from 1 February 2019.
+The School adopted this recommendation.

-However, salary sacrifice member contributions were required.
+However, salary sacrifice member contributions and contributions to provide other accumulation benefits were required.